Beto O'Rourke Says 'Hell Yes' He Wants to Take Your AR-15

 “We’re going to take your AR-15, your AK-47.
 We’re not going to allow it to be used against our fellow Americans anymore,” O’Rourke said.

 Unlike the other candidates, who have advocated banning the further sale of assault weapons, O’Rourke’s plan involves confiscating such weapons under a forced buyback program.
-Government confiscation of firearms has long been a boogeyman for many gun rights advocates—eliciting comparisons to Nazi Germany and other authoritarian regimes.
+Government confiscation of firearms has long been a bogeyman for many gun rights advocates—eliciting comparisons to Nazi Germany and other authoritarian regimes.

 O’Rourke, in the debate, said that weapons “designed to kill people on a battlefield” must go, but that he feels both Republicans and Democrats should be included in the conversation about how to eliminate them.

-“If the high impact, high velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so you would bleed to death on a battlefield.
+“If the high-impact, high-velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so you would bleed to death on a battlefield.
 Not be able to get up and kill one of our soldiers,” O’Rourke said.

 “When we see that being used against children.
-And in Odessa, I met the mother of a 15-year-old girl who was shot by and AR-15.
+And in Odessa, I met the mother of a 15-year-old girl who was shot by an AR-15.
 And that mother watched her bleed to death over the course of an hour, because so many other people were shot by an AR-15 in Odessa and Midland, there weren’t enough ambulances to get to them in time.
 Hell yes.
 We’re going to take your AR-15, your AK-47.
 We’re not going to allow it to be used against fellow Americans anymore.”

+O’Rourke’s comments appeared to immediately galvanize people on both sides of the gun debate.

+A Texas State Rep. Briscoe Cain responded to O’Rourke on Twitter, writing, “My AR is ready for you Robert Francis.”

 By most accounts, AR-15-style rifles are now are the most popular rifles in America, with some sales representing 60% of all rifles sold in the U.S. and some 15 million in civilian hands.